AbdulManan133/chatbot-Ui/README.md

 # Reusable Chatbot UI 🚀

-A beautiful, reusable chatbot interface for modern websites.
-This chatbot UI comes with smooth animations, gradient designs, and a professional look.
+A modern, responsive, and customizable chatbot UI that fits seamlessly into any website.
+Lightweight, smooth, and easy to integrate — perfect for your next AI-powered project!

 ![Chatbot UI Demo](gif/Chatbot_ui.gif)